Red Hook Crit

 Red Hook Crit was a criterium cycle race, held annually in Red Hook, Brooklyn starting in 2008.
 The series was founded by David Trimble.
 Red Hook races were also held in three European cities: Milan starting in 2010, Barcelona starting in 2013, and at the Greenwich Peninsula, London in 2015.

 Riders used brakeless fixed-gear bicycles.
 There were often crashes during the races due to the high speeds and technical courses.
 It was at one time sponsored by Rockstar Games, among others.

 A women's competition was added to the event in 2014.

+In 2019 the race series was canceled.